PrestaShop/prestashop-specs/back-office/shop-parameters/product-settings/product-settings-page.md

 _As a merchant, I want to be able to display the discounted price or the discount itself on my product pages._

 **Display discounted price.** By default, it is disabled.
+When it's enabled, in the volume discounts board, the new product price with the applied discount is displayed When it's disabled, in the volume discounts board, the discount is displayed

 ## Products stock